connectall/ua-gitlab/README.md

 ## Example Automation

 - Create a GitLab Issue from a ServiceNow Incident.
+- Create a new Branch in GitLab when a Rally User Story or Defect reaches the "In Progress" Flow State.
-- Link a Merge request from GitLab to a Rally work item.
+- Link a Commit or a Merge Request from GitLab to a Rally User Story or Defect.
 - Pull Deploy and Commit objects to support Dora4 Metrics in [Broadcom ValueOps Insights.](https://techdocs.broadcom.com/us/en/ca-enterprise-software/valueops/valueops-solution/ValueOps-Solution/n-valueops-capabilities/valueops-insights.html)

 # Known Limitations